Could I need business help?

 - Your client doesn't want to admit there really is a mess, and so they dismiss you (aka, they are in denial)

-We’ve all got blind spots in our businesses
+We’ve all got blind spots in our businesses – that's why we all need business help!

 It’s not just our clients who can be blind to issues in their businesses.
 We all need help to make sure we stay on track, accountable, and aligned with our goals.
 Even me, as an experienced bookkeeper, business coach, and mentor.